fuks-kit/fuks_app/README.md

 ## Deploy a new release

+To deploy a new release you need access to App Store Connect and Google Play Console.
+Patrick Zierahn (patrick.zierahn@fuks.org) can grant you access to both.

+### Prepare a new release

 Prepare a new release by following these steps:

 1. Update flutter version to the newest version: `flutter upgrade`